hunyadi/md2conf/README.md

   --no-prefer-raster    Use SVG files directly instead of preferring PNG equivalents.
   --heading-anchors     Place an anchor at each section heading with GitHub-style same-page identifiers.
   --no-heading-anchors  Don't place an anchor at each section heading.
+  --skip-title-heading  Skip the first heading from document body when it is used as the page title (does not apply if title comes from front-matter).
+  --no-skip-title-heading
+                        Keep the first heading in document body even when used as page title (default).
   --ignore-invalid-url  Emit a warning but otherwise ignore relative URLs that point to ill-specified locations.
   --local               Write XHTML-based Confluence Storage Format files locally without invoking Confluence API.
   --headers KEY=VALUE [KEY=VALUE ...]